Travel guide

 Indicative prices and errors to avoid

-The most expensive mistake is traveling with your Spanish operator's roaming accidentally activated: you can spend €10-20 a day without realizing it.
-That's why it's good to be clear on how it works compared to an eSIM; we compare them in our guide eSIM vs. roaming.
+The most expensive mistake is to travel with your Spanish carrier's roaming unintentionally activated: you can spend €10-€20 a day without realizing it.
+That's why it's important to understand how it works compared to an eSIM; we compare them in our guide eSIM vs. roaming.
 Other common mistakes:

 • Not verifying mobile compatibility before paying.

-With a well-sized regional plan, the savings compared to traditional roaming are huge, and peace of mind is greater.
+With a well-sized regional plan, the savings compared to traditional roaming are huge, and the peace of mind is greater.

 Frequently asked questions